kebaldwi/DNAC-TEMPLATES/Templates.md

 # Building Templates
 In this section we will explain how to build a template in DNA Center.

+## Intent Based Networking
+Either one or multiple Templates may be used to deploy Intent in combination with the Design Settings and Policies deployed within the UI.
+One or Multiple templates may be used in Onboarding (PnP) or Day N methods.
+Day N methods are designed for making ongoing changes and may require 'no' statements depending on the configuration construct being modified.

+Additionally:
+1. Intent can be defined as the set of configuration constructs deployed via a template.
+2. Variables can be used to modify or choose between constructs deployed via decision (‘IF’) statements
+3. Repetition of any construct may be introduced through the use of Looping structures on any device.
+4. Variables may be used when the device is being onboarded or provisioned

 ## Phylosophies
 There are a number of coding paradigms which various programmers use when building, maintaining and publishing programming code which are extremely useful when trying to integrate programmability for use in modern day infrastructure use cases.
 Lets deal with each concept in turn: